oroinc/documentation/user/back-office/system/integrations/payment-integration/authorizenet/authorizenet-prerequisites.rst

 1. Navigate to **System > Integrations > Manage Integrations**.
 2. Click the Authorize.Net integration for which you would like to turn the test mode on.
-3. On the integration edit page, find the **Test Mode** check box and select it.
+3. On the integration edit page, find the **Test Mode** checkbox and select it.

    .. image:: /user/img/system/integrations/authorizenet/authorizenet_testmode.png